What Do You See All Around – Hymn Lyric

 What Do You See All Around: A Reflection on the World and Our Place in It

 Heaven itself, the hymn tells us, is even raining down angels’ bread to sustain us each day.
 This can be likened to the daily provision of physical and spiritual sustenance that we receive from God.
-The hymn also mentions the constant renewal of the Savior’s blood, a reference to the ongoing forgiveness and salvation that flows from Jesus’ sacrifice.
+The hymn also mentions the constant renewal of the Savior’s blood, a reference to the ongoing forgiveness and salvation that flows from Jesus’ .

 As we look around, we see that people from all walks of life, different races, and diverse language backgrounds gather as believing communities.
 The grace of God extends far and wide, reaching wherever sin and sorrow reside.
 The hymn paints a picture of a world where nature’s beauty and human creativity join together in offering their finest expressions of worship.
 Every voice and every heart acknowledges God as their one true God and King.

 However, amidst this acknowledgment, the hymn laments that there are only a few who truly love God.
 It compares these few to the Israelites who rebelled against God’s patient spirit at the Red Sea.
 The hymn recognizes that those who truly love God are a minority, a remnant.
 It is this remnant that is addressed directly in the hymn, calling out to the Father of long-suffering grace.
-God, who has sworn to stay and plead with sinners face to face even in their rebellious ways, is urged to look upon the remnant with favor and not turn from them.
+God, who has sworn to stay and with sinners face to face even in their rebellious ways, is urged to look upon the remnant with favor and not turn away from them.

 The hymn acknowledges that within this remnant, there are often murmurs of rebellion as sin tries to escape the divine presence, finding solace in the darkness of its own creation.
-The desire to worship imaginary gods and indulge in lawlessness is seen as a futile attempt to replace the true worship and owed to God.
+The to worship imaginary gods and indulge in lawlessness is seen as a futile attempt to replace the true worship and devotion owed to God.
 The hymn firmly declares that such thoughts and actions will not be allowed to prevail.

 The hymn reminds us that we cannot escape our destiny as followers of Christ.
 We have heard the Almighty’s call and cannot simply join the heathen in their pursuits.
 It is a call that has brought us into a relationship with God’s Son, who holds the key to heaven and reveals the truth beyond the tomb.
 No matter how weak and trembling we may feel on the edge of woe, we are called to persevere and not shy away from true bliss.